Rohan00Paramanand/Movie-Ticket-Booking/README.md

 - [x] Create Flask app to implement functions
 - [x] Use database to store information
 - [ ] Create login/registration page

-## Completion Status:
-Completed booking functionality for website.
-Completed database creation and ticket booking reflecting on database Completed show tickets feature which shows a table with available tickets per movie Completed check on user booking more tickets than available, updated tickets table to have the constraint as well